 No embryonic and fetal developmental toxicities were observed in rabbits at a maternally toxic dosage.
 Based on AUC measurements, the drug exposures in rabbits at the toxic doses were approximately 0.6-fold for lopinavir and 1.0-fold for ritonavir that of the exposures in humans at the recommended therapeutic dose (400/100 mg twice daily).

 The Centers for Disease Control and Prevention recommend that HIV-1 infected mothers not breastfeed their infants to avoid risking postnatal transmission of HIV-1.
-Studies in rats have demonstrated that lopinavir is secreted in milk.
-It is not known whether lopinavir is secreted in human milk.
-Because of both the potential for HIV-1 transmission and the potential for serious adverse reactions in nursing infants, mothers should be instructed not to breastfeed if they are receiving KALETRA.
+Because of the potential for HIV-1 transmission in breastfed infants, advise women not to breastfeed.

 The safety, efficacy, and pharmacokinetic profiles of KALETRA in pediatric patients below the age of 14 days have not been established.
-KALETRA once daily has not been evaluated in pediatric patients.
+KALETRA should not be administered once daily in pediatric patients.

 An open-label, multi-center, dose-finding trial was performed to evaluate the pharmacokinetic profile, tolerability, safety and efficacy of KALETRA oral solution containing lopinavir 80 mg/mL and ritonavir 20 mg/mL at a dose of 300/75 mg/m² twice daily plus two NRTIs in HIV-infected infants ≥ 14 days and < 6 months of age.
 Results revealed that infants younger than 6 months of age generally had lower lopinavir AUC12 than older children (6 months to 12 years of age), however, despite the lower lopinavir drug exposure observed, antiviral activity was demonstrated as reflected in the proportion of subjects who achieved HIV-1 RNA < 400 copies/mL at Week 24 [see ADVERSE REACTIONS, CLINICAL PHARMACOLOGY, Clinical Studies].